On the Radar

 foreign entity.
 An entity may need to use significant judgment in

-determining whether a foreign entity has a highly inflationary economy.
-If
+determining whether a foreign entity operates in a highly inflationary

-such an economy is determined to be highly inflationary, the guidance in ASC
+economy.
+If such an economy is determined to be highly inflationary, the

-830 on applying the functional-currency approach must be applied.
-The
+guidance in ASC 830 on applying the functional-currency approach must be

-application of such guidance can be time-consuming and complex.
+applied.
+The application of such guidance can be time-consuming and

 Deloitte’s Roadmap Foreign